By Diane Borden

 The new bridges – located at holes No. 1, 2, 3, 12, 12 (foot bridge), 14 and 18 – are constructed of treated brown Douglas fir, specially ordered for its durability and aesthetic appeal, combined with sturdy steel girders for strength and stability.

-Hayman, a graduate of Cal Poly-Pomona with a degree in ornamental horticulture, said the first project in his RBI renovation plan eight years ago was to rebuild the greens (2009-2011), followed by the installation of a $1.7 million, state-of-the-art irrigation system in 2012-13.
+Hayman, a graduate of Cal Poly-Pomona with a bachelor of science in plant science and a minor in ornamental horticulture, said the first project in his RBI renovation plan eight years ago was to rebuild the greens (2009-2011), followed by the installation of a $1.7 million, state-of-the-art irrigation system in 2012-13.

 Another major improvement has been the drilling of the first course wells, one in fall 2013 and another in spring 2014.
 Hayman said the wells are used to water the course in the summertime; potable (city) water is used for only 2 percent of the course (the greens).